 3) Different price points to accommodate budgets.
 Visiting any attraction as a family can cost a pretty penny once all is accounted for, but Tom’s keeps it real and reasonable, with many different price points to accommodate any budget.
-Buy an all-you-can-ride wristband, purchase entrance to the play land area, or simply get ride as you go tickets…spending actually CAN be controlled here!
+Buy an all-you-can-ride wristband and do everything.

 4) Work for your pumpkin or take the easy route – your pumpkin will be perfect either way.
 Depending on the temperament of both your kids and you, choose whether you would like to snag a beautiful pumpkin that has already been plucked from the fields (perhaps by Cinderella’s fairy Godmother herself?) or take the tractor ride out to a secluded patch to wade through hundreds of options and choose the perfect pumpkin.
 Either way, you will have a prize gourd to take home, and YOU get to choose exactly how much effort goes into the choice.